CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 This is a player development oriented trip.

-From watching pro matches in amazing stadiums filled with cheering fans to private Question and Answer sessions with former professional players, our GFL trips are authentic, soccer oriented experiences designed to help raise the players’ game.
+From watching pro matches in amazing stadiums filled with cheering fans to private Question and Answer sessions with former professional players, our trips are authentic, soccer oriented experiences designed to help raise the players’ game.

 Around the nucleus of these activities, we build in the cultural aspect.
 Parents have the freedom to schedule their own sightseeing and mostly we see small groups of parents getting together after the second or third day and planning their own little day excursions because they realize that the players are in good hands and they don’t have to watch every training session.